-If you have any further questions on the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Side Effects
+4. Possible side effects

 Like all medicines, this medicine can cause side effects, although not everybody gets them.
 These effects are normally mild or moderate and often disappear after a short time.